EPIC448/Housing-location-Sinatra/ReadMe.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.

+SetUp
+ To run this project, install it locally using rails s
+   $cd.. <folder where it is coned>
+   $ rails server

   There are no Test file for this App.